-Many UK houses, both modern and older style, have a box room, which is a term for a small, often square space in the home, and for some, a very useful part of the house, and for others, a space so small it’s not worth bothering about and any old junk is stored in there.
+Many UK houses, both modern and older style, have a box room, a small, often square space in the home, and for some, a very useful part of the house, and for others, a space so small it’s not worth bothering about and any old junk is stored in there.

 These spaces often go un-loved and largely forgotten, especially in cases where the rest of area of the house is sufficient or plentiful as to not bother with the smallest room but with a bit of design inspiration, that forgotten corner could be a great addition to your home and we will tell you why.